Carlos Arnaiz Architects: Firm Background

 The firm was established by Carlos Arnaiz in 2009.
-Arnaiz holds an MArch from the Harvard University Graduate School of Design, where he was also the recipient of the Alpha Rho Chi medal in 2003.
-Prior to setting up his own practice, he worked at James Corner Field Operations and Stan Allen Architects.
+Arnaiz holds an MArch from the Harvard University Graduate School of Design, where he was also the recipient of the Alpha Rho Chi medal in 2003 and the Wheelwright Prize.
+Prior to setting up his practice, he worked at James Corner Field Operations and Stan Allen Architects.
 Arnaiz also teaches at the Graduate School of Architecture and Urban Design at Pratt Institute.

-CAZA is most recognized for their research-driven, multidisciplinary approach to design that is rooted in the context and conditions of each place.
+CAZA is most recognized for its research-driven, multidisciplinary approach to design that is rooted in the context and conditions of each place.

 The firm first won international acclaim for their 100 Walls Church in Cebu, a structure consisting of 100 concrete walls representing the "diversity of churchgoers" and the "enigmatic nature of religion".

 In 2015, the firm was named one of Architect magazine's Next Progressives.

 Today, the firm designs for a wide range of clients globally in sectors ranging from healthcare, hospitality, transportation, education, and civic spaces.